 - Few countertop fabricators are equipped to install this special material.

-Stainless steel kitchen countertops have now officially left the restaurant and entered the home.
-They are normally custom fabricated to precise specifications and installed by custom craftsmen.
+Stainless steel countertops are not just for restaurants anymore and have entered the home.
+They are normally custom-fabricated to precise specifications and installed by custom craftsmen.

 - Stainless steel is germ-resistant and very sanitary.